Dr Fiona Mathews

 Associate Professor in Mammalian Biology

 The environment faced by both people and wildlife has changed extremely rapidly since the industrial revolution.
 My work investigates how modern challenges, ranging from urban expansion and human population increases, to exposure to wind turbines, light pollution, mobile telephones, and nutritional inadequacies, affect population dynamics.
 Using an integrated ecological and epidemiological approach, I study species ranging from humans to wildlife.
-I am a member of the Environment and Evolution research group and am based at the Streatham Campus in Exeter.
+I am a member of the Environmental Biology research group and am based at the Streatham Campus in Exeter.

 Broad research specialisms: